October Health – 2025 Report

 Effects of High Levels of Burnout Stress

-- Mental Health Disorders: Higher susceptibility to anxiety, depression, and mood disorders.
+- Mental Health Concerns: Increased risk of anxiety, depression, and emotional instability.

 Impact on the Botswana Economy

-- Decreased Productivity: Burnout leads to lower employee engagement and efficiency, impacting overall output.
+Decreased Productivity: Burnout leads to lower employee engagement and efficiency, resulting in diminished output across sectors.

 What can government do to assist?